PurpleGuitar/python-kickstart-project/docs/kickstart.md

 - `main.py`: Your Python source code goes here.
 - `tests/test_main.py`: Your unit tests can go in this directory.
 - `readme.md`: Documentation for your project.
-- `requirements.txt`: Edit to add or remove library dependencies.
-- `pyproject.toml`: Configuration for the tools (ruff, mypy, coverage).
+- `pyproject.toml`: Library dependencies, plus configuration for the tools (ruff, mypy, coverage).
 - `makefile`: Contains commands for `make` to execute.
 - `Dockerfile`: Defines the container image used by the `docker-*` make commands.